jonathanking/sidechainnet/README.md

     ...
 ```

+### Other included utilities
+In addition to the data itself, this repository also provides several utilities:
+- `BinnedProteinDataset` and `SimilarLengthBatchSampler`
+    - By using these together to create a PyTorch Dataloader, we can handle the batching of SidechainNet data intelligently and increase training speed.
+     - Each batch contains proteins of similar lengths but the average length for a batch is chosen at random from a bin
+- `PDB_Creator`
+    - Generates structure files (`.pdb`) from model predictions
+    - Also enables the creation of 3D-object files (`.gltf`) in order to log this data using Weights and Biases ([example](https://app.wandb.ai/koes-group/protein-transformer/reports/Evaluating-the-Impact-of-Sequence-Convolutions-and-Embeddings-on-Protein-Structure-Prediction--Vmlldzo2OTg4Nw)).

 ## Directions to Reproduce SidechainNet

-If you are just interested in using and interacting with SidechainNet data, please see the above examples.
-If you would like to reproduce our work and generate SidechainNet, or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.
+If you are only interested in using and interacting with SidechainNet data, please see the above examples.
+However, if you would like to reproduce our work and generate SidechainNet, or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.

+ For steps 1 and 2, pay careful attention to the subdirectory structure indicated by `cd` and `mkdir` commands when downloading ProteinNet data.
+After ProteinNet data has been downloaded, you may clone the SidechainNet repository anywhere you wish.

 ### 1. Download raw ProteinNet data
 ```shell script